ghacupha/erp-system/docs/design.rst

  start date AND the next amortization date is also later than the request object's end date.
 Everything else will be considered for further amortization.
 So before the actual amortization run the use will have a way of knowing which entities are due for amortization within the request object's parameters.

+ Each of this entities will have a uuid reference which could help us relate instances even without the help of JPA/Hibernate, as some of the reports do have to be generated against pure-metal JDBC instance inside the jasper reports engine.

  Reporting Period (work in progress)
  --------------------------------------